CadenTY/CadenTY.github.io/resume.md

 # Education

-## The University of Washington (Bellevue, Washington) - 2021 - present
+## The University of Washington (Seattle, Washington) - 2021 - present
+> Currently studying Geography: Data Science

 ## Bellevue College (Bellevue, Washington) 2019-21
+> Got an AA in the Arts and Sciences

 # Work Experience